Monmouth Medical Center: A City’s Healthcare

 and the Hazard Hospital

 Healthcare Long Branch-style got its start in several rented rooms above a Broadway storefront, Arnold’s Deli.
 Later on it moved into an old hotel on Third Avenue (the Central Hotel built in the 1870s) which the hospital acquired for $25,000.
+The hotel had been built by Richard J. Dobbins, a wealthy builder from Philadelphia.

 When officially organized in 1887, the entity was called the Long Branch Hospital.
 It later became Monmouth Hospital (in 1890) and then Monmouth Memorial Hospital (in 1895) and finally, Monmouth Medical Center (in 1958).
 The School of Nursing opened in 1896.